Daughter, Frances Bean Cobain, born. [August 1992]

 Was a left-handed guitarist and a right-handed drummer.

-Suffered chronic stomach pain from stomach ulcers and back pain from scoliosis (curvature of the spine).
+Suffered chronic stomach pain due to a re-occuring red irritation, back pain from scoliosis (curvature of the spine), and chronic bronchitis due to heavy smoking.

 The song "About a Girl" was about his one-time girlfriend Tracey Marander.